Bonnie Raitt: Activism

 Reflecting her anti-war sentiments, Raitt's 1972 album Give It Up featured a dedication "to the people of North Vietnam ..." printed on the back of the album.
 She was a founding member of Musicians United for Safe Energy in 1979, and a catalyst for the larger anti-nuclear power movement.
 She worked with anti-nuclear groups like the Abalone Alliance and the Southern California Alliance for Survival, performing at Survival Sunday benefit concerts at the Hollywood Bowl.

-In 1994 at the urging of Dick Waterman, Raitt funded the replacement of a headstone for one of her mentors, blues guitarist Fred McDowell through the Mt.
-Zion Memorial Fund.
-Raitt later financed memorial headstones in Mississippi for musicians Memphis Minnie, Sam Chatmon, and Tommy Johnson again with the Mt.
-Zion Memorial Fund.
+In 1994 at the urging of Dick Waterman, Raitt funded the replacement of a headstone for one of her mentors, blues guitarist Fred McDowell through the Mount Zion Memorial Fund.
+Raitt later financed memorial headstones in Mississippi for musicians Memphis Minnie, Sam Chatmon, and Tommy Johnson again with the Mount Zion Memorial Fund.

 In 2002, Raitt signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and free lessons to children in public schools throughout the U.S. She has visited children in the program and sits on the organization's board of directors as an honorary member.

 At the Stockholm Jazz Festival in July 2004, Raitt dedicated a performance of "Your Good Thing (Is About to End)", from her 1979 album The Glow, to sitting (and later re-elected) U.S. President George W. Bush.
 She was quoted as saying "We're gonna sing this for George Bush because he's out of here, people!".

 In 2008, Raitt donated a song to the Aid Still Required's CD to assist with relief efforts in Southeast Asia from the 2004 tsunami.
 Raitt worked with Reverb, a non-profit environmental organization, for her 2005 fall/winter and 2006 spring/summer/fall tours.
 Raitt is part of the No Nukes group, which opposes the expansion of nuclear power.
 In 2007, No Nukes recorded a music video of a new version of the Buffalo Springfield song "For What It's Worth".
 During the 2008 Democratic primary campaign, Raitt, along with Jackson Browne and bassist James "Hutch" Hutchinson, performed at campaign appearances for candidate John Edwards.

 During the 2016 Democratic primary campaign, Raitt endorsed Vermont Senator Bernie Sanders.